 specimens of gel-like wood.
 Figure 7 shows the idealized structure of the

+different Po halos in comparison with the U halo.
 Photographic evidence relating to the existence of different types of

 Po halos in minerals is shown in Fig. 1.
 Figure 1(n) shows three 210Po